 TV and Film

-The UK screen industries contribute over £7 billion to the economy and currently employs c.
-215,000 people.
+The screen industries contribute £billions to the UK economy and employ thousands of people across a range of roles and specialisms.
 The UK is also home to some of the world’s leading production facilities and talent pools in the industry, known for their creativity, innovation and technical excellence.
+Opportunities are also growing to work outside London, with places such as Salford, Glasgow and Belfast becoming highly successful production hubs.

 Expand All